-- Efficiency: These automated methods have proven to be significantly more effective than both RFID-based and biometric-based attendance tracking, as well as manual attendance registers.
-It does away with the need to queue up to scan cards or call out individual names or IDs. - Non-intrusiveness: A non-intrusive biometric identification method is facing recognition.
+- a.
+Accuracy: CNNs exhibit astounding accuracy in person recognition because they are excellent at automatically learning and extracting discriminative characteristics from photos.
+They can classify, categories, and distinguish between faces by identifying distinctive traits on people's faces. - b.
+Efficiency: These automated methods have proven to be significantly more effective than both RFID-based and biometric-based attendance tracking, as well as manual attendance registers.
+It does away with the need to queue up to scan cards or call out individual names or IDs. - c.
+Non-intrusiveness: A non-intrusive biometric identification method is facing recognition.
 It doesn't call for direct interaction or the usage of unique tools like iris or fingerprint scanners.
-The technology only requires that a face be scanned through the camera before it can finish its work. - Real-time Monitoring: Such technologies can instantly make attendance available by tracking and recording it in real time.
-In places like schools, universities, or offices, this kind of time management can be advantageous and productive. - Security: Comparing these systems to more conventional forms of identification like ID cards or PIN codes, they offer a higher level of security.
+The technology only requires that a face be scanned through the camera before it can finish its work. - d.
+Real-time Monitoring: Such technologies can instantly make attendance available by tracking and recording it in real time.
+In places like schools, universities, or offices, this kind of time management can be advantageous and productive. - e.
+Security: Comparing these systems to more conventional forms of identification like ID cards or PIN codes, they offer a higher level of security.
 Since fake faces are challenging to create, imitation becomes nearly impossible.
-In order to increase overall security, face recognition systems can be connected with already-in place security measures like access control systems. - Scalability: These systems are easily scalable to support large populations of users.
-Once taught, the system can identify people accurately and quickly from a huge number of facial photos, making it a good fit for businesses with a large staff or student population. - Data Analysis and Insights: These systems additionally gather and accumulate data over time.
+In order to increase overall security, face recognition systems can be connected with already-in place security measures like access control systems. - f.
+Scalability: These systems are easily scalable to support large populations of users.
+Once taught, the system can identify people accurately and quickly from a huge number of facial photos, making it a good fit for businesses with a large staff or student population. - g.
+Data Analysis and Insights: These systems additionally gather and accumulate data over time.
 Insightful information about attendance patterns, trends, and behavior can be gleaned from this data, facilitating wise resource allocation and decision-making.